 BatteryCare software is specially designed and developed for modern laptop batteries.
 It displays information about your battery charging and discharging cycles using its advanced algorithm feature.

-BatteryCare provides information and specifications about your battery’s health, power consumption, charge percentage, remaining estimated time, etc. It consistently provides a report about your Laptop’s CPU temperature, hard drive temperature readings, etc.
+BatteryCare provides information and specifications about your battery’s health, power consumption, charge percentage, remaining estimated time, etc. In addition, it consistently provides a report about your Laptop’s CPU temperature, hard drive temperature readings, etc.

 Do not stress out thinking about how to preserve your laptop battery all the time.
 While many tech devices perform exceptionally well, some devices fail our expectations.